arhunt/elections_vs_bkgr_checks/README.md

 #### Jupyter notebook `presidential_elections_and_background_checks.ipynb`:
 * Combined background check data with presidential election data into a single Pandas dataframe.
 * Created derived dataframes for the "red", "blue", and "swing" states.
-* Used matplotlib and scipy.stats to construct regressions and graphs for each set of states (all, "red", "blue", and "swing") for all 5 elections, and another set for the two elections won nationally by the Democratic candidate.
+* Used matplotlib and scipy.stats to construct regressions and graphs for each set of states (all, "red", "blue", and "swing"):
+    * For all 5 elections, to examine overall correlation between results for Democrats and increases in background checks, and
+    * For the two elections won nationally by the Democratic candidate, to examine whether the national result is more significant than the state's.